 Tip: We love helping our customers get this bit right and are available to chat about poo in detail on 01625 359 359 or email firstname.lastname@example.org with a preferred time and we will call you back.

-Tip: Adding a small amount of mashed carrot, sweet potato or squash is very effective in firming up poos.
+Tip: Adding a small amount of cooked mashed carrot, cooked sweet potato or cooked squash is very effective in firming up poos.
 They are full of fibre, a tablespoon will probably do it.

 Now for body condition.
 Condition is a visual indicator as to whether you are feeding the right amount.
 If your dog is prone to begging for more food, body condition is your best friend.
 Some dogs act hungry but in fact, they are a perfect weigh and increasing how much you feed is either going to make their poos soft or pack on unwanted weight.
 You should be able to feel your dog's ribs, if you can't it is likely they are overweight.
 For most breeds, you should not be able to see ribs, if ribs are clearly visible, increase the amount a little and weigh your dog regularly to monitor progress.